Former DA deputy chief whip Mike Waters resigns as MP

 Waters served as deputy chief whip to John Steenhuisen in the last term before he lost this position to Jacques Julius.

-He also served in the party’s federal executive as deputy federal chair until the last congress.
+He also served in the party’s federal executive as deputy federal chair until the past congress.
 In that position he led the charge against former party leader Mmusi Maimane and his allies.

 TimesLIVE